 But as I mentioned in my article on reasons to put money in a savings account, the benefit of ready cash has nothing to do with investment returns.
 Having cash on hand means that you can handle small emergencies and take advantage of buying opportunities, perhaps getting a great cash price for a large purchase or buying stocks when they’re on sale.

 If you want to have the cash to handle a $400 emergency, then you’ll need to keep cash on hand.

 Saving money on an uneven income requires diligence

 As a writer, often self-employed, Gabler received his income in uneven streams, much like a cyclical business.
 At certain times in his career, he’d work for months with little money coming in, then get a huge paycheck once every few years when a book was published.
 As result, it was difficult (I imagine) to follow general rules of thumb like saving 10% of your income each month.

 Saving when self-employed is a challenge, especially if you adopt a lifestyle based on peak earnings.

 Consider developing a system for spending and saving that meshes with an irregular flow of money into your bank account.
 To accomplish this goal, you might project your income on a monthly basis and spend based on your lowest-income month.
 You might allocate your money for the current month based on earnings from the previous month.
 Find a method that works for you.

-sillyunfeasible to me.
+silly unfeasible to me.
 By the time I graduated from college, management training opportunities and job offers extended to new graduates had largely disappeared.
-Instead, I entered the workforce during a recession with double-digit unemployment rates, which was followed by a series of jobs with employers who were acquired and then dismantled via leveraged buyouts.
+Instead, I entered the workforce during a recession with double-digit unemployment rates, which was followed by a series of jobs with employers that were acquired and then dismantled via leveraged buyouts.
 As a result, I never believed that I would always have a job or experience increasing income.

 Still, let’s consider the idea more seriously because your income and/or spending could be uneven over a given period of time (for example, one year or 10 years) but even out over your lifetime.